AlbertStjarne/LoShuMagicSquare/README.md

 7     8     9

-The target is to find one of the eight possible solutions that have the same sum in all directions, horizontal, vertical and diagonal.
+The target is to find one of the eight possible solutions that have the same sum in all directions: horizontal, vertical and diagonal.

 The eight possible solutions are: